Bryanteo2601/Vault-Track-Fintech-hackathon-2026/project_description.md

 ---
 ## Project Description
-VaultTrack by FintechG0Ns is a comprehensive "Wealth Wallet" designed to unify fragmented financial ecosystems.
-Tailored for the Singapore market, it aggregates data from banks, investments, loans, and insurance, alongside private assets and CPF data, to deliver a holistic, real-time view of total financial health.
+VaultTrack by FintechG0Ns is a premium fintech app that consolidates your entire financial life and helps you reach your financial goals while managing risks with AI-powered insights, portfolio analytics, and stress testing.

 ---